 There are many ways to earn Rapid Rewards points beyond flying, and the points can be used for more than award flights.
 Here’s everything you need to know about the Southwest Rapid Rewards program.

 The crown jewel of the Southwest Rapid Rewards program is the famous Companion Pass, which allows you to add a second passenger to your booking free of charge (with the exception of taxes and fees).
-However, Southwest also has two elite status tiers that are far easier to attain than the Companion Pass and also come with some valuable perks.
+However, Southwest also has two elite status tiers that come with valuable perks.

 Southwest companion pass